Skip to main content

 What Is A Church Crisis Management Plan?

 A church crisis management plan is a document or standard operating procedure that can be applied anytime an emergency response is needed.
-It will include phone numbers for appropriate authorities, contact information for key church leaders and community leaders that may need to be communicated with, and an overall plan for emergency management.
+It will include phone numbers for appropriate authorities, contact information for key church leaders (kept up to date by good church contact management software) and community leaders that may need to be communicated with, and an overall plan for emergency management.

 Now, this might sound intimidating, but you likely already have the vast majority of this information at your fingertips.
 You know who to call, and you might even have some of the telephone numbers in your phone already.
 You just need to organize it into a standardized document that key church staff have easy access to, alongside an emergency plan and church security manual that is ready to implement.